UFreedom/CountDownTextView/README.md

 # CountDownTextView
-A simple widget and easy to use.
+A simple countdown widget and easy to use.

 ###Simple
 ------